kyteidev/Flux-Editor/CONTRIBUTING.md

 ### Running <a name="running"></a>

-To run Flux Editor in dev environment, run
+To run Fluxium in dev environment, run
 ```
 npm run tauri dev
 ```